-Manchester United continue their impressive start to the campaign as they registered their fourth win in 4 Premier League games against Newcastle United.
+Manchester United continue their impressive start to the campaign as they registered a 4-1 win over Newcastle United.

 Cristiano Ronaldo opened the scoring and the goal-scoring account of his second spell at United right before half-time before giving his side the lead again in the second-half following a Newcastle equaliser.
 Bruno Fernandes then scored the third goal and Jesse Lingard topped off the win with one more goal during injury time.

 Let’s take a look at what we can learn from the home side’s latest victory.

 1. Ideal Start for United’s Iconic No. 7

 Despite having been labeled as cursed during recent years, Ronaldo’s second spell with the United No. 7 shirt has kicked off in an impressive fashion.
 The veteran showed no signs of needing to adapt to English football and essentially won the game for his side by putting them in the lead twice.